zainaaazz/zainaaazz/README.md

 Hi, I'm Zainaaz Hansa
-<br>🎓 I'm currently a final year IT student at North-West University, working towards my BSc in Information Technology.
+<br>🎓 I'm currently a BSc Honours in  Computer Science and IT student at North-West University
 <br>🏫 I am a proud Vodacom Bursar, Alumni and Youth Ambassador.
 I won Vodacom's #CodeLikeAGirl program in 2021.
 <br>🌱 I'm all about learning, growing, and tackling new challenges head-on!
 <br>🚀 I’m an innovation enthusiast, always motivated to improve and disciplined in my pursuits.